 Christmas Foods in France

-- Foie Gras: In my family, family meals are almost always started with a cocktail (like a Kir Royale made from champagne and a Cassis liqueur) and hors d’oeuvres or crudités.
-At Christmastime, this pre-dinner nibble is usually stepped up a notch and this delightful pate treat is often served in households paired with a good Sauterne (a sweet white wine) or a glass of bubbly.
+• Foie Gras: Family meals almost always start with a cocktail or apéritif (like a Kir Royale, made from Champagne and a Cassis liqueur) and hors d’oeuvres or crudités.
+At Christmastime, this pre-dinner nibble is usually stepped up a notch and the delightful pâté de foie gras is often served in households paired with a good Sauternes (a sweet white wine) or a glass of bubbly.

 Keep in Mind…

-Weather in France at Christmas:
+The weather in France at Christmas:

 While the weather outside will definitely be chilly, France tends to have fairly moderately mild winters.
 Of course, temperatures in the mountainous Alps regions will be particularly cold, but Paris tends to have temperatures in the 40s.
 If you want to stay warm and look styling, you can check out my post on what to wear in France in the winter.